RobertM-S/DevelopmentActivityDashboard/README.md

 Import the project by using the pom.xml, this will build the dependencies

-To run the project, add the GitHub owner, repo and api key variables to the AppRunner constructor method then run mvn spring-boot:run
+To run the project, create.env in main/java/resources, example provided, and add the localhost address, GitHub owner, repo, api key and pages variables to the .env then run mvn spring-boot:run

-You can also build the jar file using mvn clean package
+You can also build the jar file using mvn clean package, still requires the env to be set to build frist time

 To run the jar file, use: java -jar ./target/activitydashboard-0.0.1-SNAPSHOT.jar

-Once the Jar file is built, you can also pass the variables in as args instead of adding them to AppRunner but they must be added initially to have the program pass tests and build: java -jar target/asyncmethod-0.0.1-SNAPSHOT.jar {owner} {repo} {api key} {localhost url} {page count}
+Once the Jar file is built, you can also pass the variables in as args instead of adding them to .env: java -jar target/asyncmethod-0.0.1-SNAPSHOT.jar {owner} {repo} {api key} {localhost url} {page count}
 page count refers to the number of pages returned from GitHub api, records per page have been set to 100, this cna be changed in the GitHubLookupService constructor

-Next step is adding tests and allowing you to pass those values as args when building the project.
+When passing in args, all values must be added otherwise it will default to what is in the .env